 that there’s a new age, heaven and earth coming.

-For your “father” says it’s still early and cold,
+For your “father” says it’s early and cold outside,

-if you go outside, the sword may pierce your eyes.
+if you go out there, the sword will pierce your eyes.

 Such love and advice make you deny there’s light.

-You don’t care whether there is truth in the world.
+You don’t care whether there’s truth in the world.

-You don’t hope for the Almighty to come and save you,
+You don’t hope for the Almighty to come save you,

-or hope to see the light, you’re content with status quo.
+or hope to see the light, content with status quo.

-You hold your father tight, glad to suffer with him,
+You hold father tight, glad to suffer with him,

 fearing you’ll lose your journey’s partner and direction.